sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 reverseByteString(s1, 32) // 6cfeea2d7a1d51249f0624ee98151bfa259d095642e253d8e2dce1e79df33f79
 ```

-- `slice(byteString: ByteString, start: BigInt, end?: BigInt): ByteString` return a substring from `start` to, but not including, `end`.
-If `end` is not specified, the substring continues to the last byte.
+- `slice(byteString: ByteString, start: BigInt, end?: BigInt): ByteString` return a sub-byte string from `start` to, but not including, `end`.
+If `end` is not specified, the sub-byte string continues to the last byte.

 ```ts
 const message = toByteString('001122')